-You are welcome to bring your own lunch and sit the the Museum Cafe area.
-The Museum Cafe also offers hot and cold beverages and light snacks.
+You are welcome to bring your own lunch and sit in the Museum Cafe area.
+The Museum Cafe offers cold beverages and light packaged snacks.
 Weather permitting, adjacent Wilder Park provides excellent picnic areas.

 Still photography for personal, non-commercial use is permitted in the galleries and public spaces.
 Restrictions may apply to specific pieces or exhibitions.